leonw774/folksongMusicDatabase/experiment_report.md

 ## Effect of Chord Detection Algorithm on Query Precision

-If a chord detection algorithm outputs the same chord sequence to many different melody, it could have better tolerence to user's input fault, but be bad at its primary task: indexing.
+If a chord detection algorithm outputs the same chord sequence to many different melody, it could have better tolerance to user's input fault, but be less efficient at its primary task: indexing.
 To know which chord detection algorithm can give better search result, we use *average precision* to show how often is more then one melody having the same detected chord sequence.

 The precision of a query result is the number of related items divided by number of retrieved items.
 In this indexing senario, the number of related item is always one.
 So for each query result, the precision is one over number of retrieved items.
 And the average precision is